mq-cah/ANZPHN/_pages/network.md

 permalink: /network/
 toc: true
 ---
+Browse the many wonderful specialists, projects and organisations that comprise our vast Australasian network.

-If you would like your information/projects/organisations listed please contact the [Centre for Applied History](https://www.mq.edu.au/research/research-centres-groups-and-facilities/resilient-societies/centres/centre-for-applied-history) at arts.CAH@mq.edu.au
+If you would like your information/projects/organisations listed, or would like to edit your information, please contact the [Centre for Applied History](https://www.mq.edu.au/research/research-centres-groups-and-facilities/resilient-societies/centres/centre-for-applied-history) at <arts.CAH@mq.edu.au>

 ## People
-Alphabetical order by last name.

 ### A-D
 **Professor Paul Arthur**<br />
 : **Contact**  paul(dot)arthur(at)ecu(dot)edu(dot)au